bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

     mut player_weapon: Single<(&Weapon, &mut WeaponAttackInterval), With<PlayerWeapon>>,
     time: Res<Time>,
 ) {
-    let delta_time = time.delta();
+    // Ensure that our timer runs consistently by using `delta_time`. let delta_time = time.delta();

     // Check the state of the WeaponAttackInterval timer if it's active.